 Home Articles

-fallthrough & @unknown default in Swift
+fallthrough and unknown default in Swift

 Swift has many great features, people who worked with Objective-C for a long time will agree with this point I believe.